 Odeon of Herodes Atticus in Athens, Greece

-Well-preserved monument of the Acropolis is a stone theater or the Odeon of Herodes Atticus.
-This theater was built in the year 161 and is still widely used for various activities.
-Unfortunately, the roof of the valuable cedar of Lebanon to this day has not been preserved, but perfectly preserved with a white marble bench, a stone wall and the scene behind her.
-Since ancient times, the theater was famous for its excellent acoustics, which still surprises many visitors.
+Athens Sights & Monuments - The best-preserved monument of the Acropolis is a stone theatre, or the Odeon of Herodes Atticus.
+This theatre was built in the year 161 and is still widely used for various activities.
+Unfortunately, the roof of the valuable cedar of Lebanon to this day has not been preserved, but it is perfectly preserved with a white marble bench, a stone wall, and the scene behind her.
+Since ancient times, the theatre has been famous for its excellent acoustics, which still surprise many visitors.

-Today you can attend the Athens Art Festival, musical concerts and classical tragedies under the night sky with a marvelous acoustic experience.
+Today you can attend the Athens Art Festival, musical concerts, and classical tragedies under the night sky with a marvellous acoustic experience.
 All events are held from May to early October since the theatre is open.
-The Herodeion Theatre stands on Dionysiou Areopagitou Pedestrian Street, right under the Acropolis in Athens.
+The Herodeion Theatre stands on Dionysiou Areopagitou Pedestrian Street, right under the Acropolis in Athens. ►View all Athens sightseeing